 Tie your recognition and reward strategy to customer service.
-Unfortunately, the healthcare personnel who have the most client contact are among the lowest paid, receive the least training, and have the least opportunity for promotion.
+Unfortunately, the healthcare personnel who have the most client contact are among the lowest paid, receive the least training, and have the least opportunity for promotion, yet these are the employees who need to know of the vital importance of outstanding customer service and who need to receive strong positive feedback for their efforts in providing good service.

-Inservice Educational Programs
+In-service Educational Programs

-Inservice education topics for all employees should include customer identification, recognition of customer expectations, customer problem solving, presenting new services, and communication skills, telephone courtesy in particular.
+In-service education topics for all employees should include customer identification, recognition of customer expectations, customer problem solving, presenting new services, and communication skills, telephone courtesy in particular.
 Topics for employees responsible for contact with customers should also include empathic interactions, listening skills, dealing with complaints, assertiveness, and how to cope with angry people.